 Two down, one to go…

 He becomes wracked with guilt at what he’s done, and befriends Colin Fishwick‘s mum, Joy Fishwick after another chance meeting.
-Finally in some very hilarious scenes, he confesses everything he’s done, murders, deception, double identities etc., whilst alone with her, as he can’t take all the lies any more.
+Finally in some very hilarious scenes, he confesses everything he’s done, murders, deception, double identities etc., whilst alone with her.
+He can’t take all the lies any more.
 As if art is immitating life, she doesn’t believe him and thinks he’s crazy.
 Just at this moment a neighbour knocks on her door and John holds his hand over her mouth to stop her calling out.
 He keeps his hand there too long, and before he realises, she’s dead too.
 It looks like he’s gotten away with it too, for the moment.

 Approaching the final furlong now, pay attention at the back…

 Has nervous breakdown.
 Committed to institution.
 Whilst there, Joy Fishwick‘s lawyer visits Fiz and tells her that “Colin” will inherit everything, including her house.
-Struggling to bring up their premature baby Hope, Fiz can’t look a gift horse in the mouth and becomes Mrs. Fishwick and receives the inheritance.
+Struggling to bring up their premature baby Hope, Fiz can’t look a gift horse in the mouth and becomes Mrs. Fishwick.
+She then receives the inheritance.
 John is released from hospital on medication.
 All’s well for a short while, but events keep coming back to haunt him.
 Winding to the end, Charlotte‘s parents discover his true identity, and Fiz‘s brother Chesney becomes suspicious that John is still hiding something.
 John then makes the bright move of locking Chesney and Charlotte‘s parents up in their cellar as hostages too.